Authorities investigating officer-involved shooting in Norridgewock

 The shooting happened early Friday morning at the Cumberland Farms convenience store.

-Norridgewock, ME (WABI) - The Maine Attorney General’s Office said it is investigating an officer-involved shooting in Norridgewock.
+Norridgewock, ME (WABI) - The Maine Attorney General’s Office said it is investigating a police shooting in Norridgewock.

+The Attorney General’s Office told our television station affiliate, WMTW that a Somerset County Sheriff’s Department deputy shot a person at the store.

+Officials said the person who was shot was taken to a hospital.
+The person was alive but their condition was unknown.

-The Attorney General’s Office said no other details are available right now, including the circumstances surrounding the incident or exactly when it happened.
+The Attorney General’s Office said no other details are available right now.

 Copyright 2021 WABI.
 All rights reserved.